 Get visibility of delivery dates and dependencies

 Advanced Roadmaps for Jira gives you a view of sprints and their forecasted release dates so you can see interdependencies and bottlenecks, and manage the bigger picture.
-Learn more about how to create dependencies in Advanced Roadmaps in this video, created by the Learn for Jira team:
+Learn more about how to create dependencies in Advanced Roadmaps in this video:

 Creating Dependency Relationships